 We are offering registered shareholders the opportunity to vote their shares electronically through the Internet or by telephone.
 Please see the proxy statement and the enclosed proxy for details about electronic voting.
 You are urged to date, sign and promptly return the enclosed proxy, or to vote electronically through the Internet or by telephone, so that your shares may be voted in accordance with your wishes and so that the presence of a quorum may be assured.
-Voting promptly, regardless of the number of shares you hold, will aid the Company in reducing the expense of additional proxy solicitation.
+Voting promptly, regardless of the number of shares you hold, will aid the Company in reducing the expense of an additional proxy solicitation.
 Voting your shares by the enclosed proxy, or electronically, does not affect your right to vote in person in the event you attend the meeting.
-You are cordially invited to attend the meeting, and Kohlberg Capital requests that you indicate your plans in this respect in the space provided on the enclosed form of proxy or as prompted if you vote electronically.
+You are cordially invited to attend the meeting, and we request that you indicate your plans in this respect in the space provided on the enclosed form of proxy or as prompted if you vote electronically.

-KOHLBERG CAPITAL CORPORATION Notice of 2012 Annual Meeting of Shareholders, Proxy Statement and Other Information
+KCAP FINANCIAL, INC. Notice of 2013 Annual Meeting of Shareholders, Proxy Statement and Other Information